jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 1) Training data = The AI is given tons of content such as videos, images, audio and text based on its purpose.
-2) Recognising patterns = Rather than memomrising everything, the AI identifies patterns such as how words follow each other in a sentence.
+2) Recognising patterns = Rather than memorising everything, the AI identifies patterns such as how words follow each other in a sentence.
 3) Patterns -> Probabilities = The AI then essentially turns into a machine that formulates predictions such as guessing what piece comes next in a puzzle.
-4) Creating prompts = When a user provides an AI with a prompt using a chatbot, such as 'Give me a easy recipe to make vanilla cupcakes', rather than copying another recipe word for word, the AI will use patterns to form its own version of the recipe.
+4) Creating prompts = When a user provides an AI with a prompt using a chatbot, such as "Give me a easy recipe to make vanilla cupcakes", rather than copying another recipe word for word, the AI will use patterns to form its own version of the recipe.
 5) Output generated =  The patterns are eventually aligned by the AI, in which the outcome should fulfil the users' request.